suryachaitanya0/Awesome-GithubProfile-README/README.md

    _NOTE: Top languages does not indicate my skill level or something like that, it's a github metric of which languages i have the most code on github, it's a new feature of       github-readme-stats_

-   Copy-paste this code into your readme and change the links.
+   Copy-paste this code into your readme and Change the `?username=` value to your GitHub's username..

    Endpoint: `api/top-langs?username=anuraghazra`